Jeff Wilson (American football)

-Jeffery Wilson Jr. (born November 16, 1995) is an American professional football running back for the Miami Dolphins of the National Football League (NFL).
-He played college football for the North Texas Mean Green and signed with the 49ers as an undrafted free agent in 2018.
+Jeffery Wilson Jr. (born November 16, 1995) is an American professional football running back.
+He played college football for the North Texas Mean Green and signed with the San Francisco 49ers as an undrafted free agent in 2018.
+Wilson has also played for the Miami Dolphins.

 Early life

 Wilson attended and played high school football at Elkhart High School in Elkhart, Texas.
 He was named an Associated Press Class 2A first-team all-state as a senior after rushing for 2,749 yards and 36 touchdowns.
 A two-star running back recruit, Wilson committed to North Texas over offers from Louisiana-Monroe, New Mexico State, and Texas State.

 College career

 Wilson appeared in 41 games (29 starts) during his four-year career at North Texas.

 As a senior in 2017, Wilson started 11 games, rushing for 1,215 yards (6.5 YPC) and 16 touchdowns, and recorded 24 receptions for 168 yards.
 He was named Second-Team All-Conference USA for his efforts.

-Wilson finished his college career with 3,205 rushing yards and 32 rushing touchdowns on 562 carries, while adding 70 receptions for 527 yards and two touchdowns.
-Wilson finished his college career ranked third in rushing touchdowns (32) and fourth in rushing yards (3,205) in school history.
+Wilson finished his college career with 562 carries for 3,205 yards and 32 touchdowns to go along with 70 receptions for 527 yards and two touchdowns.
+Wilson ranked third in rushing touchdowns (32) and fourth in rushing yards (3,205) in school history.